-CAUTIONS DURING REMOVAL AND INSTALLA-TION OF THE HYDRAULIC UNITS
+CAUTIONS DURING REMOVAL AND INSTALLATION OF THE HYDRAULIC UNITS

-- 1. Make sure that the hydraulic oil's temperature has dropped. - 2.
-To prevent a loss of flow of the hydraulic oil, the residual pressure in the piping and the internal pressure in the hydraulic oil tank should be bled out. - 3.
+- 1. Make sure that the temperature of the hydraulic oil has dropped. - 2.
+To prevent a loss of flow of the hydraulic oil, the residual pressure in the piping and the internal pressure in the hydraulic tank should be released. - 3.
 Be sure to install caps or plugs on all openings in the hydraulic unit to prevent dirt from getting into the unit through the openings.

 - 4. It is easy to mistake hydraulic oil adhering to the hydraulic unit for an oil leak, so wipe the unit off thoroughly. - 5.
 Be sure that no damage is done to the plating on the rod in the hydraulic cylinder. - 6.
-As a rule, removal and installation of the hydraulic cylinder should be done with the rod fully retracted. - Be sure to bleed the air after replacing the hydraulic oil or removing any of the hydraulic devices. - Damage to each parts, etc. "III.
+As a rule, removal and installation of the hydraulic cylinder should be done with the rod fully retracted. - 7.
+Be sure to bleed the air after replacing the hydraulic oil or removing any of the hydraulic devices.
+(I) "III.
 Machine Configuration, Hydraulic System" - 8.
 After installation of the hydraulic unit, be sure to pressurize the hydraulic tank.
 If this operation is forgotten, it could cause cavitation of the hydraulic pump.
 Also, it could have a drastic effect on the life of the hydraulic pump. - "III.
 Machine Configuration, Hydraulic System"